Colourful Malaysian spices

 Belacan

-A fermented shrimp paste with a strong smell but an incomparable umami taste once cooked.
+A fermented shrimp paste with a pungent smell but an incomparable umami taste once cooked.

 Galangal

-A cousin of ginger, peppier and more lemony, essential for authentic Rendangs.
+A cousin of ginger, peppery and more citrusy, essential for an authentic Rendang.

 🌶️